Wood shack on tropical beachPhoto by Justin Aikin on Unsplash

 In addition, travel writer Sharyn Alden recommends you:

 • Make three copies of your passport.
-Keep one with you separate from your wallet and passport.
+Keep one with you, separate from your wallet and passport.
 Keep a copy at home, and give one to family or friends.

 • Be judicious about the valuables you pack in your bags.
 And keep the bag itself conservative.
 Don’t carry around glittery luggage that looks like part of a circus act.